honeytrap/honeytrap-docs/docs/setup/server/run-agent.md

 ---
-title: Run Honeytrap Agent
+title: Run HoneyTrap Agent
 ---

 {% capture overview %}

-This page describes the way to start the Honeytrap Server.
+This page describes the way to start the HoneyTrap Server.

 {% endcapture %}